How fair are we? From conceptualization to automated assessment of fairness definitions: Threats To Validity

+Concerning the lightweight survey presented in Section \ref{sec:slr}, considering only SE venues may lead to incorrect results, \eg excluding some relevant work from ML-related venues.
+To mitigate this issue, we carefully read and apply inclusion and exclusion criteria by focusing on papers that introduce a certain degree of automation in the fairness assessment process, focusing on metric composition and fairness definition aspects.

-\textit{Internal validity} concerns factors that can influence the results of our evaluation.
-It is possible that the metamodel we have created and the supporting tools are not extensive enough to cover all fairness assessment scenarios.
+Concerning the proposed approach, it is possible that the metamodel we have created and the supporting tools are not extensive enough to cover all fairness assessment scenarios.
 However, we purposely considered different application domains, including the one related to the popularity bias of recommender systems in software engineering.
 Another potential threat of our study concerns the macro-sources of bias we cover.
 In particular, we address \textit{algorithmic bias} and \textit{unbalanced group bias} \cite{mehrabi_survey_2021,daloisio_debiaser_2023}, despite various other macro-sources of bias have been identified over the years, such as \textit{confounding variables bias} \cite{daloisio_debiaser_2023}.
 However, we believe that our approach covers most of the bias case studies documented in the literature, as they originate from macro-sources of bias that we address.
 In addition, our proposed metamodel is also designed to be extendable to model sources of bias that are not currently addressed.
-A final potential threat to our study is that the literature review, presented in Section \ref{sec:slr}, only includes software engineering sources.
-This limits our consideration of other possible approaches.
-However, we addressed this issue by clearly stating our inclusion and exclusion criteria and by including two additional papers from MODELS and FASE proposing two approaches close to ours.
+We acknowledge that the code generation may not be accurate due to some errors while running the Acceleo transformation, especially in the generation of custom fairness metrics.
+To mitigate this threat, we compared the results obtained for the TPL use case with the ones from the original paper, reporting a mild difference.

 \emph{External validity} threats concern the generalizability of our approach.
 In this respect, the results obtained in this paper may be valid only for the considered datasets.
 To mitigate this threat, we diversified the datasets, which have been collected from different sources and domains.
 Furthermore, we demonstrated that the proposed approach could cover fairness conceptualization and assessment also in the software engineering domain by considering popularity bias in recommender systems.
 Another threat that may hamper the obtained results is the choice of the baselines, \ie we cannot conduct a quantitative comparison in terms of metrics.
 To mitigate this, we conduct a qualitative analysis by reimplementing the examined use cases using the selected approaches.